 9.12 SEARCH WARRANTS

 b.
-Requests to seal the affidavit, warrant, and return must be made to the issuing judge at the time the warrant is presented for a review using a form prescribed by the court.
-The judge shall authorize sealing at the time the warrant is signed if sealing is appropriate.
+Requests to seal the affidavit, warrant, and return must be made using a form prescribed by the court and should be made at the time of the return.

 c.
 When a warrant and accompanying document are presented to the clerk for filing, the clerk shall do the following:

-(2) Note in the log book the date and time at which the warrant was executed, and identify in the log book the issuing judge.
+(1) Assign the warrant a number by entering it into the Court Management System (CMS) with the date and time at which the warrant was executed, and identify the issuing judge.

-(3) If the issuing judge has authorized the sealing of the warrant and accompanying documents.
-The fact of sealing shall also be noted in the log book.
+(2) If a judge has authorized the sealing of the warrant and accompanying documents, the fact of sealing shall also be noted in CMS.

-Requests to unseal the warrant and accompanying documents shall be made by motion to the issuing judge.
+Requests to unseal the warrant and accompanying documents shall be made by motion to the judge that has been assigned to the case.
+If the case has not yet been assigned, the motion shall be presented to the issuing judge.
 After notification to the appropriate prosecuting attorney, a hearing shall be held not sooner than 7 days and no later than 14 days from the date of application unless otherwise ordered by the court.
-The court, in making its determination, shall consider all relevant information as well as the provision of R.C.
+The court, in making its determination, shall consider all relevant information as well as the provisions of R.C.
 149.43.
-This remedy is separate from any discovery remedy available to the defendant pursuant to the criminal rules.e.
-The Room A Judge shall be responsible for Search Warrants from 4 PM Friday through 8 AM the following Monday.
-The Duty Judge shall be responsible for Search Warrants from 8 AM Monday through 4 PM the following Friday.
+This remedy is separate from any discovery remedy available to the defendant pursuant to the criminal rules.

 9.13 MENTAL CAPACITY